 What is the Restroom Access Act?

-The Restroom Access Act (also known as Ally’s Law or the Crohn’s & Colitis Fairness Act) seeks to ensure that people with certain medical conditions have access to employee-only restrooms when a public one is unavailable.
-Specifically, the state-based legislation:
+The first Restroom Access Act (also known as Ally’s Law or the Crohn’s & Colitis Fairness Act) passed in 2005.
+These laws seek to ensure that people with certain medical conditions have access to employee-only restrooms when a public one is unavailable.
+Specifically, the state-based model legislation:

 Ensures access for persons with certain medical conditions, including Crohn’s disease, ulcerative colitis, as well as those with ostomies